Backdoors to Tractable Answer-Set Programming

-Thus, in view of Lemmas~\ref{lem:subset} and \ref{lem:mincheck}, the computation of $\stableset(P)$ is fixed-parameter tractable for parameter~$k$ if we know a strong $\CCC$\hy backdoor set $X$ of size at most $k$ for $P$, and each program in $\CCC$ is normal and its stable sets can be computed in polynomial time.
-This consideration leads to the following definition and result. \begin{DEF} A class $\CCC$ of programs is \emph{enumerable} if for each $P\in \CCC$ we can compute $\stableset(P)$ in polynomial time.
+In view of Lemmas~\ref{lem:subset} and \ref{lem:mincheck}, the computation of $\stableset(P)$ is fixed-parameter tractable for parameter~$k$ if we know a \strongBds{\CCC}~$X$ of size at most~$k$ for $P$, and each program in $\CCC$ is normal and its stable sets can be computed in polynomial time.
+This consideration leads to the following definition and result. \begin{DEF} A class~$\CCC$ of programs is \emph{enumerable} if for each~$P\in \CCC$ we can compute~$\stableset(P)$ in polynomial time.
 If $\stableset(P)$ can be computed even in linear time, then we call the class \emph{linear-time enumerable}. \end{DEF}

-For any class $\CCC$ of programs we denote by $\CCC^*$ the class containing all programs that belong to $\CCC$ after removal of tautological rules and constraints.
-It is easy to see that whenever $\CCC$ is enumerable, then so is $\CCC^*$.
-Note that all classes considered in this paper are enumerable.